luckasRanarison/icelang/README.md

 Icelang is a minimal, dynamically-typed scripting language inspired by Lua and Rust.
 It is my first attempt at writing a tree-walking interpreter and also my first Rust project.
 As you might expect, it was not intended for serious use.
 It is not fast or efficient, but it is decent enough for basic computation.

+Icelang is available online through a Web Assembly port of the interpreter, try it now [here](https://luckasranarison.github.io/icelang/)!

 ## Overview

 See [examples](./examples/) to see some of the features in action.